 Jyoti recommends CollegeAdvisor.com because of its flexibility and the advisors’ willingness to go the extra mile.
 In her own words, “You only go to college once, and you really don’t want to screw up the process.”
 She further states, why not turn this application process into an opportunity for self-reflection before starting the next phase of life?

 Our July Student Spotlight offers the following advice to students: be the best versions of themselves, as passion and authenticity are their secret weapons.
 Applicants can control their own narratives, so they should be vulnerable and honest in order to leave an impact on admissions committees.

 Working with CollegeAdvisor.com had such an impact on Jyoti that she says she cannot wait to return and become an advisor herself.
 We wish her luck at UC Berkeley and with her growing nonprofit!

-This Student Spotlight was based on an interview with Jyoti Rani.
+This Success Story was written by Zoe Edington, and based on an interview with Jyoti Rani.
 Jyoti reached out to us to get one-on-one help with her personal essays.
 If you are also looking for assistance with this part of your applications and are interested in working with a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.